Borscht made with love, just like mama makes.

 16. Check back in 30 mins and taste the soup to see if it needs any additional salt, pepper, lemon juice, and/or sugar.

 18. Let sit for another 30 minutes, then ENJOY!

-For the true Russian experience, add one-quarter clove of garlic, served with a spoonful of sour cream, and black/multigrain bread with butter!
+For the true Russian experience, add one clove of garlic and a spoonbowl of sour cream into your bowl, serve with black/multigrain bread with butter!

-Pro Tip: Borscht is ALWAYS better the second day, let the onion, celery (and maybe meat) marinate in the fridge overnight and taste the hearty difference!
+Pro Tip: Borscht is ALWAYS better the second day, let the onion, celery (and meat, if added) marinate in the fridge overnight and taste the hearty difference!